Let’s describe a common scenario for workers handling inbound receiving on behalf of buildings, stores, universities, warehouses, etc.

 So here’s where we are: the package arrives via a carrier, sits in a building’s mailroom or a warehouse’s staging area, and a worker documents data from the shipping label via commonly used manual methods.

 These methods are likely disconnected from critical tech stack components, slow, and limited in data capture capabilities.
 Also worth mentioning: these inefficient solutions leave your workforce feeling frustrated and prone to mistakes.
-So why are logistics teams still stuck with these outdated methods in a world with sophisticated AI models?
+So why are logistics teams still stuck with these outdated methods in a world with sophisticated AI models that let you do this with your smartphone?

 There’s a better way.
 Optical Character Recognition (OCR) is a technology that transforms images of text into machine-readable text.
 At PackageX, we utilize intelligent character recognition, enabling cameras to interpret text like humans, relieving workers responsible for manually documenting data from shipping labels.